telerik/winforms-docs/spread-processing/features/format-codes.md

 These sections are not required and could be omitted.
 If only one section is specified, its code is used for all numbers.
 In case the specified sections are two, the first one is used for positive numbers and zeros and the second one for negative numbers.

-> If a number format is not explicitly set, the default one is General.
+>note  If a number format is not explicitly set, the default one is General.
 It represents an empty string, which has a default behavior for the different types of values.

 ## Format With Text Values